Ayyayush/devTinder/src/homeword.md

 API- Feed API - GET/feed - get all the users from the database Try different functions atleast most common ones
 API- GET user by ID
+Diff bewteen patch and put
+Create delete user API
+Create Update user API
+What are options in a model.findOneANDUpdate
+Explore the mongoose method documentation API-UpdateThuser with email ID